sahib/timeq/README.md

 ### How failsafe is ``timeq``?

 Time will tell.
-I use it on a big fleet of embedded devices in the field without issue.
+I intend to use it on a big fleet of embedded devices in the field.
 Design wise, damaged index files can be regenerated from the data log.
 There's no error correction code applied in the data log and no checksums are currently written.
 If you need this, I'm happy if a PR comes in.

+TODO: Describe how timeq is tested (small code base, coverage, fuzz tests)

 ## License